 Install Tableau Server with External File Store

-This topic walks you through the process of configuring a network attached storage as your File Store for a new Tableau Server Installation.
+This topic walks you through the process of configuring network share as your Tableau Server File Store for a new installation.
 If you are trying to do this on an existing installation of Tableau Server that has File Store running locally, see Reconfigure File Store .

 - You must use Tableau Server 2020.1 or later.

-You must have a network attached storage solution you can use as your storage option.
+You must have network share that you can use as your storage option.
 For recommendations on the storage solution, see Performance Considerations for External File Store.

 Use SMB share for Windows installations.